Nerwo/nerwo-contracts/README.md

 ### FeeRecipientChanged

-`event FeeRecipientChanged(address indexed oldFeeRecipient, address indexed newFeeRecipient)`
+`event FeeRecipientChanged(address indexed newFeeRecipient, uint16 newBasisPoint)`

 Emitted when fee recipent is changed (admin function).
 It provides the old and new fee recipient.